 The DSL, where children leave the academy, will ensure their child protection file is transferred to the new school or college within 5 days.
-This should be transferred separately from the main pupil file,
+This should be transferred separately from the main pupil file, ensuring secure transit, and confirmation of receipt should be obtained (if CPOMS is not the tool for transfer).

+Receiving schools and colleges should ensure key staff such as designated safeguarding leads and SENCOs or the named person with oversight for SEND in colleges, are aware as required.
 In addition to the child protection file, the DSL should also consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
 For example, information that would allow the new school or college to continue supporting victims of abuse and have that support in place for when the child arrives.